Dental Sealants: The basics.

 - If you notice that any portion, or even possibly all, of a sealant has come off, you should let your dentist know.
 This isn’t usually considered a dental emergency but should be given prompt consideration.
 After all, the tooth isn’t fully protected if the sealant isn’t present or intact.

 One reason why a sealant might come off is that the dentist wasn’t able to keep the tooth dry during its placement.
-This can certainly be the case where a child patient has been uncooperative.
+This can certainly be the case where a child patient has been uncooperative (purposely or not).

-As the child becomes older and more mature, even by several months or a year, it’s quite possible that a second attempt to seal the tooth will be more successful.
+As the child becomes older and more mature, even by several months or a year, it’s quite possible that a second attempt to seal the tooth may be more successful.

 The latter can make sealant loss (partial or full) more likely.
 But, on the other hand, if a tooth is left unprotected for too long decay may form.